johnshearing/PrivateKeyVault/README.md

 [CorelDraw files are included for laser cutting the case](https://github.com/johnshearing/PrivateKeyVault/tree/master/LaserCutterFiles)
 You don't need the transparent case for your PrivateKeyVault, but it's nice and it solves a lot of problems.
-All you really need is a Pi 2, a Pi camera, and an AC adaptor for power.
+All you really need is a Pi 2, a Pi camera, an SD card, and an AC adaptor for power.
 You probably have a mouse, screen and keyboard laying around already.
 You are responsible for making sure there are no keyloggers or radio transmitters installed on any of these devices.
 [So click here if you just want to install the software on your raspberry pi](https://github.com/johnshearing/PrivateKeyVault#installing-the-os-and-setting-up-basic-functionality)